dmitrypek/P3DFFT_Documentation/docs/source/home.rst

 complex FFT                               No             Yes

 sine and cosine transforms                In 1 dimension Yes

-Chebyshev transform                       In 1 dimension Yes

 pruned transforms                         Yes            No